quixotique/vim-delta/README.md

 If the *echo hasmapto* command above prints `1` on the bottom line of the Vim window, then the plugin should have set up its key mapping to the help command.
-In this case, there are several reasons why the `\h` command does not work:
+In this case, there are several reasons why the `\?` command does not work:

  * Vim's `<Leader>` character is not `\` (backslash); test this by starting a new Vim instance and typing the following command:

         :echo mapleader

-   This will print the character that should be used instead of `\` in the `\h` command; for example, if it prints `,` then the help command is `,h`
+   This will print the character that should be used instead of `\` in the `\?` command; for example, if it prints `,` then the help command is `,?`

- * if the `<Leader>` character is `\`, then possibly another plugin file or your [vimrc][] file already sets up a different key mapping for the `<Plug>DeltaVimHelp` command, which will have the effect of overriding the plugin's `\h` mapping.
+ * if the `<Leader>` character is `\`, then possibly another plugin file or your [vimrc][] file already sets up a different key mapping for the `<Plug>DeltaVimHelp` command, which will have the effect of overriding the plugin's `\?` mapping.
 You will have to search through the source code of these files to discover where the mapping is made, and this will reveal the command you must type to reveal the help instructions.